-The $250 fee includes supper on Friday evening; participants bring lunches on Saturday and Sunday.
-Registration, limited to 12 participants, is on a first-come, first-served basis, with full payment by check required to hold your place at the time of registration.
-For cancellations requested no later than February 10, 2017, the fee is refundable, minus a $25 administrative charge.
+The fee (TBA) includes supper on Friday evening; participants bring lunches on Saturday and Sunday.
+Registration, limited to 13 participants, is on a first-come, first-served basis, with full payment by check required to hold your place at the time of registration.
+For cancellations requested no later than two weeks in advance, the fee is refundable, minus a $25 administrative charge.

 Suggestions about local lodging options will be available for participants traveling from beyond commuting range.

 For more information and/or to register, please contact Sarah Rabkin via email (firstname.lastname@example.org) or at 831-475-7548.